MicrosoftDocs/windows-ai-docs/docs/winml-api-guide.md

 # Windows ML API Guide

-In this guide, we'll cover how to use the Windows.AI.MachineLearning APIs to integrate a model into your app.
+In this guide, we'll cover how to use the [Windows.AI.MachineLearning APIs](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning) to integrate a model into your app.

-The basic building blocks for Windows ML are:
+We'll go over the basic building blocks of Windows ML, which are:

 * Models
 * Devices